 The appearance of the Rectangle markup is configurable, including its line and fill color, hatch pattern, line width and style, and opacity.

 To change the appearance of a Rectangle markup, select it and click the Properties panel.
+Several properties will also be available on the Properties toolbar when the markup is selected.

 Color: Sets the line color.